bootnecklad/Titan-Specifications/Specifications.md

 ### ASSEMBLY CONVENTIONS ###

+## Pseudo instructions ##

+These pseudo instructions are built into the assembler, this makes code cleaner.

+    SHL Rn - Simple ADD Rn,Rn - shifts all bits towards the carry bit, highest significant bit sent into carry TST Rn - XOR Rn,Rn - Tests if a register is zero or not.

 Labels are used to write programs, you dont want to be dealing with straight addresses.
 It hurts.
 A lot!

     LOOP: